Nutrient-Rich Foods for Healthy Hair Growth- Stronger, Shinier Hair Starts Here

 12. Oysters

-How to Eat: Enjoy oysters raw, steamed, or baked for a special treat.
+How to Eat: Steamed, raw, or baked.

 My Tips for Healthy Hair Growth